 The Battle of Vaslui (Battle of Podul Înalt) took place in 1475.
 Jan 10, 1475.

-Who won the Battle of Vaslui (Battle of Podul Înalt)?
+What was the outcome of the Battle of Vaslui (Battle of Podul Înalt)?

 The Moldova were victorious against the Ottoman Empire.